lokaimoma/Bugza/README.md

       ```

 # Web Routes
+App will be running on `localhost:8000` by default unless changed manually in the main.py file.

-All routes are available on `/docs` or `/redoc` paths with Swagger or ReDoc.
+All routes information are available on `/docs` or `/redoc` paths with Swagger or ReDoc.
 To access **graphiql** or make **graphql** requests use the route `/graphql`

 # Run tests